-In the run up to the European Championship in Amsterdam in August 2017, the KNHB and EHF have joined forces to support hockey development in the (smaller) European hockey Nations.
+The twinning programme is one of four ambitious strategies developed by the EHF and KNHB in the run up to the European Championships in Amsterdam in August 2017 to support hockey development in the (smaller) European hockey nations.

-Today we focus on the Twinning Programme that connects Dutch clubs with a number of European hockey nations.
+The twinning programme connects Dutch clubs with European hockey nations.
 They will cooperate in the areas of coaching, umpiring, officials, youth- and/or club development and event management.
-The aim is to strengthen each other through sharing and exchange of knowledge and experiences.
+The aim is to strengthen each other through sharing and the exchange of knowledge and experiences.
 The hockey family in action!

-9 EHF Member Associations have been linked to 8 Dutch clubs:
+Nine EHF Member Associations have been linked to eight Dutch clubs:

 - Poland – SV Kampong